Specter-13/blazorgenui/README.md

     };
 }
 ```
-You will get following automatic generated UI:
+You will get following auto-generated UI:
 ![Logo](assets/example-screen.png)

-See **features** more customizable options.
+See **[demo application](https://specter-13.github.io/)** for usage and more features.
 # Contributing
 Feel free to create issues and pull requests.
+For questions don't hesitate to contact me.

+# Contributing
+Feel free to create issues and pull requests.
+For questions don't hesitate to contact me.

 # License
-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details.

+---
+Contact: <david.spavor@gmail.com>